ehsan11100/AdGuard/Hosts-Blocklists.md

 Available since **v0.105.0**.

-The `dnstype` modifier allows specifying DNS request type on which this rule will be triggered.
+The `dnstype` modifier allows specifying DNS request or response type on which this rule will be triggered.

 The syntax is: